The Reels

 The Reels are an Australian rock band which formed in Dubbo, New South Wales in 1976.
 They disbanded in 1991, and reformed in 2007.
 The band's 1981 song "Quasimodo's Dream" was voted one of the top 10 Australian songs of all time by a 100-member panel from Australasian Performing Right Association (APRA) in 2001.
-The Reels had top 10 Australian singles chart successes with covers of Herb Alpert's "This Guy's in Love with You" (No. 7, 1982) and Creedence Clearwater Revival's "Bad Moon Rising" (No. 11, 1986).
+The Reels had mainstream chart success with covers of Herb Alpert's "This Guy's in Love with You" (No. 7, 1982) and Creedence Clearwater Revival's "Bad Moon Rising" (No. 11, 1986).
 Rock music historian Ian McFarlane described the group as "one of the most original and invigorating pop bands to emerge from the Australian new wave movement of the late 1970s."

 Career

 1976–1980: Early years

 Native Sons, consisting of John Bliss on drums, Craig Hooper on lead guitar and synthesiser, and Dave Mason on vocals, formed in the regional centre of Dubbo, New South Wales in 1976.
-Mason is the son of NSW parliamentarian, John Mason, who was the state's Liberal Party leader during 1978–1981.
+Mason is the son of NSW parliamentarian, John Mason, who was the state's opposition Liberal Party leader during 1978–1981.
 Colin (Polly) Newham (keyboards/brass) from Orange, N.S.W. joined in 1977.

 Native Sons played in the Dubbo/Orange/Newcastle area for two years, with a repertoire of cover versions and original songs.
 After moving to Sydney in 1978, the band added Paul Abrahams on bass guitar and changed its name to The Brucelanders.
 It developed an original repertoire of fast-paced, quirky pop and ska, and its energetic performances gained it a following on the east coast live music scene.
 It was given support in Sydney by the Australian Broadcasting Corporation (ABC) rock radio station Double J, which continued when the station moved to the FM band in 1980 and became Triple J.

 By 1979, the Brucelanders had secured a recording contract with the Australian branch of Mercury Records and changed its name to the Reels, with the line-up of Abrahams, Bliss, Hooper, Mason and Newham.
 It released its debut single, "Love Will Find a Way" in October, which entered the top 40 of the Australian Kent Music Report Singles Chart.
 The group's self-titled debut album was produced by Mark Opitz (the Angels, Cold Chisel) and appeared in November, as did a second single, "Prefab Heart".
 The group's distinctive image meant it gained increasing attention with music videos featured on the influential national ABC TV pop show Countdown.